curvegrid/go-ethereum-wiki/Installation-Instructions-for-Ubuntu.md

 ### Building Mist (GUI)

-**Note: Mist is currently a work in progress and might not always work.**
+**Note: Mist is currently a work in progress and might not always work: it is NOT part of Frontier.**

 Clone the repository to a directory of your choosing: